ULHPC/tutorials/maths/R/README.md

 ## Comparing methods for aggregating data – diamonds

-Lets say we are working with the full `diamonds` dataset (supplied by the `ggplot2` package) and we want to compute the **average** price for a given diamond **cut**.
+Let’s say we are working with the full `diamonds` dataset (suppplied by the `ggplot2` package) and we want to compute the **average** price for a given diamond **cut**.